gbmhunter/eng-calcs-js/README.rst

 ========= ========== ==============================================================================
 Version   Date       Comment
 ========= ========== ==============================================================================
-v10.0.7.0 2015-06-21 Added another graph image to the 'pcb-track-current-capability-ipc-2152' calculator. v10.0.6.0 2015-06-21 Increased 'pcb-track-current-capability-ipc-2152' calculator width from 800px to 1000px.
+v10.0.8.0 2015-06-21 Converted the 2 to the 'squared' symbol for the adjusted track cross-sectional area variable units in the 'pcb-track-current-capabilty-ipc-2152' calculator, closes #87. v10.0.7.0 2015-06-21 Added another graph image to the 'pcb-track-current-capability-ipc-2152' calculator. v10.0.6.0 2015-06-21 Increased 'pcb-track-current-capability-ipc-2152' calculator width from 800px to 1000px.
 v10.0.5.0 2015-06-21 Re-introduced read-more/read-less functionality with custom code (i.e. not using buggy library from before).